isabella232/rtos-docs-pr.pl-pl/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_extended_space_available"></a>fx_media_extended_space_available

-Zwraca dostępne miejsce na multimediach
+Zwraca dostępne miejsce na nośniku

 ### <a name="prototype"></a>Prototype